-In certain circumstances panels of all of the Council's Practice Committees, may impose interim conditions of practice orders or interim suspension orders on health professionals who are the subject of a fitness to practise allegation.
+In certain circumstances panels of all of the Council's Practice Committees, may impose interim conditions of practice orders or interim suspension orders on health professionals who are the subject of a Fitness to Practise allegation.
 This power is used when the nature and severity of the allegation is such that, if the health professional remains free to practise without restraint, they may pose a risk to the public or to him or herself.

-Figures - April 2004-March 2005
+Figures - April 2004-March 2005 Table 3.1 Interim Orders by Profession

 Profession Interim Orders Applied for Interim Orders Granted

 AS 0 0

 СН 2 1

 CS 1 1

 DT 1 0

 BS 4 4

 ODP 1 1

 OR 0 0

-от 1 1
+OT 1 1

 PA 2 1

 PH 5 4

-PO 1 0
+РО 1 0

 RA 2 2

 SL 0 0

 Total 20 15